John K. Luttrell

 John King Luttrell (June 27, 1831 – October 4, 1893) was an American miner, lawyer and politician who served three terms as a U.S. Representative from California from 1873 to 1879.

-Early life and career
+Early life

 Born near Knoxville, Tennessee, Luttrell attended the common schools.
 He moved with his parents to a farm in Alabama in 1844.
 He moved to Missouri in 1845 with his parents, who settled on a farm near St. Joseph.
 He moved to California in 1852 and engaged in mining.

+He settled in Yolo County and engaged in agricultural pursuits.
+He moved to Prairie City (later Folsom) in 1853, to El Dorado County in 1854 and thence to Watsonville in Santa Cruz County, and to Alameda County.
+In the 1870s he moved to Sonoma County, living on a ranch there (now part of Sugarloaf Ridge State Park) for ten years prior to being appointed U.S. Commissioner of Fisheries for Alaska.